Migdal-Eliashberg theory of multi-band high-temperature superconductivity in field-effect-doped hydrogenated (111) diamond: Results

 We obtain $r=3.62$ for $c=0$, $r=3.60$ for $c=1/2$, and $r=3.58$ for $c=1$, close (even if smaller) to the single-band ratio $r=3.72$ we computed via Eq.~\ref{eq:single_ratio}, and decreasing at the increase of the inter-band repulsion weight.
 We summarize all the main parameters obtained by solving both the single- and multi-band isotropic ME equations in Table~\ref{tab:iso_summary}.

 In Fig.~\ref{fig:multi_iso}(d-f) we plot the analytic continuations on the real axis $\Delta_j(\omega)$ [$j=1,2,3$ as labelled in Fig.~\ref{fig:el_phon_DFT}(b)] of the SC order parameter computed on the imaginary axis at $T=T_{c}/10$ and for the three different choices of inter-band repulsion weight: $c=0$ (d), $c=1/2$ (e), and \mbox{$c=1$ (f)}.
-From these, we obtain the quasiparticle DOS for each band, which are plotted in the insets to \mbox{Fig.~\ref{fig:multi_iso}(a-c)}.
-Once again, the presence of multi-band pairing is observed as a splitting of the single-peaked quasiparticle DOS computed in the single-band approximation into three different peaks, one for each SC gap.
+From these, we obtain the quasiparticle DOS for each band, which are plotted in the insets to \mbox{Fig.~\ref{fig:multi_iso}(a-c)}. {Note that our choice to focus on $T=T_{c}/10$ is not arbitrary: It is based on $T=T_{c}/10$ being the standard condition for the reliable detection of multi-band features in the experimental tunnelling and Andreev-reflection spectroscopy data~\cite{DagheroSUST2010, GonnelliPRL2002, GonnelliPRL2008, DagheroSUST2018}, and on the fact that computing the quasiparticle DOS at higher $T$ is beyond the validity of the analytic continuation and would thus require the solution of the much more computationally demanding ME equations on the real axis~\cite{VidebergJLTP1977, LeavensSSC1985}.} Once again, the presence of multi-band pairing is observed as a splitting of the single-peaked quasiparticle DOS computed in the single-band approximation into three different peaks, one for each SC gap.
 For all values of $c$, the quasiparticle DOS maintain the typical U-shape of s-wave superconductors, with larger inter-band repulsion weights leading to a more pronounced splitting between the peaks.
 From the experimental point of view, the detection of a multi-peaked quasiparticle spectrum would be a direct evidence for the multi-band nature of the pairing, and would allow to determine the actual value of the inter-band repulsion weight.
 This could be achieved by performing tunnelling spectroscopy measurements between buried boron-doped diamond electrodes electrically separated from the field-induced channel at the surface, similarly to the work described in Ref.~\onlinecite{CostanzoNatNano2018}.

+{Concerning the experimental feasibility of the proposed architecture, the most significant challenge lies in attaining the necessary $n_{dop} = 6\times 10^{14}$~cm\apex{-2} to trigger the high-Tc SC state, as the current record for ion-gated hydrogenated intrinsic diamond is nearly one order of magnitude lower~\cite{AkhgarNL2016} due to the small quantum capacitance of diamond~\cite{PiattiLTP2019, PiattiEPJ2019, PiattiApSuSc2020}.
+Hole co-doping approaches have shown promise in this regard, combining ionic gating of hydrogenated surfaces with B substitution, and have allowed to reach $n_{dop} \sim 2\times 10^{14}$~cm\apex{-2}~\cite{PiattiLTP2019, PiattiEPJ2019, PiattiApSuSc2020}.
+Consequently, further improvements will be needed, such as developing ionic media capable of withstanding larger gate voltages, optimizing the B doping process to maximize the surface free carrier density, and increasing the quantum capacitance of the diamond surface by introducing an ultrathin spacer layer between diamond and the ionic gate~\cite{PiattiApSuSc2020, ZhangNL2019}.}